 Impact this season: A lot of the unit will be barren this year following construction, but the new water control infrastructure will allow the establishment of excellent waterfowl habitat next spring.
 The larger configuration of the unit will allow for more hunting opportunities.

 What: This year, we repaired channels, installed new water infrastructure and leveled a large wetland unit to promote water conservation.

 Impact this season: Although the unit is currently not located in the refuge’s hunt zone, it’s located directly across from the hunt zone, and the improvements should provide hunters with increased chances at birds moving to and from the enhanced areas.

 Where: Grandma Tract

-What: This year, we expanded pothole acreage on higher-elevation units, built islands, planted trees along swales and created a future mobility-impaired hunt site.
+What: Last year, we expanded pothole acreage on higher elevation units, built islands, planted trees along swales and created a future mobility-impaired hunt site.

 Where: Floodplain Unit

 What: Last year, we filled deep holes and ditches and created potholes in previously dense tule areas.
 The U.S. Fish & Wildlife Service also planted smartweed.